-- (1) Support for development of start-ups in Japan and developing countries Cultivating entrepreneurs through identification of challenges faced by entrepreneurs and policy proposal, empowerment in business management, - promotion of matching and investment between entrepreneurs in developing countries and Japanese companies, etc. (Examples) Project NINJA (Next Innovation with Japan) in Africa - (2) Support of start-ups by using other ODA schemes
+- (1) Support for development of start-ups in Japan and developing countries Cultivating entrepreneurs through identification of challenges faced by entrepreneurs and policy proposal, empowerment in business management, promotion of matching and investment between entrepreneurs in developing countries and Japanese companies, etc. (Examples) Project NINJA (Next Innovation with Japan) - (2) Support of start-ups by using other ODA schemes

-Construction of a framework for promotion of innovation by using international student or training programs and persons who have experienced JOCV (Social Start-up Lab)

-(3) Construction of a framework for support of start-ups in developing countries

-Consideration of systems to assist start-ups addressing development challenges while mobilizing private funds in developing countries with grant aid and technical cooperation through the developing country's governments

-(4) Support of developing countries through start-up companies' activities in Japan

-Provision of remote ICU service by entrusting T-ICU Co., Ltd. (City of Kobe), which deals with remote intensive care support (Examples) Project for Capacity Development of ICU Using Telemedicine under COVID-19 Pandemic (Senegal)
+Construction of a framework for promotion of innovation by using international student or training programs and persons who have experienced JOCV (Social Innovator Hub/BLUE) - (3) Construction of a framework for support of start-ups in developing countries Consideration of systems to assist start-ups addressing development challenges while mobilizing private funds in developing countries with technical cooperation through the developing country's governments - (4) Support of developing countries through start-up companies' activities in Japan Provision of remote ICU service by entrusting Vitaars/T-ICU Co., Ltd. (City of Kobe), which deals with remote intensive care support (Examples) Project for Capacity Development of ICU Using Telemedicine under COVID-19 Pandemic (11 countries)